SiriusZYZ/Notes/slbs/QA.md

 - somehow I finds the things I like contains a lot of "what if" questions.
 Like what if I tune the shadow and the brightness, will that make any difference on the sensation that my photo or paintings conveyed to my readers?
 Or what if I add more single cream in the recipe, how may it change the taste of a certain cocktail?
 I mean regarding to these interest, including programming, theory is important, but practice is the essential part of all.
 Only by fine tuning the process you can actually make your work, or your code better.

 # Questions for slb

+- ==**Probation time**==: I want to know how long is the probation, and the difference between probation and formally employment.
+- ==Question about association Program==:To my knowledge, the association program would last for 6 months, in this program we would learn thing including front end, back end, QA, DevOps etc. Which is great.
+  1. I want to know, during this period of time, will there be any formal assignment or it would be a time we freshman just learn stuff and take the test?
+  2. Another thing I want to know is how SLB decides which candidates would be in which position.
+According to the job description,  software engineering is a little bit vague on what this job is  actually about.
+Will that process take the candidates' will into consideration, or that performance would be the determent?
+- **==Performance==**: During the Intern Day, one of your HR mentioned that, in SLB, "you promote yourself".
+Would you be kind enough to tell me the details ?

 - In the intern day, I learned that each freshman should attend an Association Program, and then would be assigned to different positions.
 Can you tell me more about this process?
 Especially on how does slb decide which person would go to which department.
 - will there be a mentor to guide you through the program and the following job?